Twisted Burnside-Frobenius theory for endomorphisms of polycyclic groups: Technical lemmas

 \begin{lem} Let $\f:G\to G$ be an endomorphism with $R(\f)<\infty$.
-Suppose there exists a (not necessarily equivariant) factorization $p$ of $G$ onto a finite group $F$, such that Reidemeister classes on $G$ map onto distinct subsets (not necessarily classes) on $F$.
+Suppose there exists a (not necessarily equivariant) factorization $p$ of $G$ onto a finite group $F$, such that Reidemeister classes on $G$ map bijectively onto some disjoint subsets (not necessarily classes) on $F$.
 Then $G$ has TBFT$_{ff}$ for $\f$. \end{lem}

-\begin{proof} For $F$ characteristic functions of \emph{any} sets are matrix coefficients of some (finite) representations.
+\begin{proof} For $F$, characteristic functions of \emph{any} sets are matrix coefficients of some (finite) representations.
 Thus, characteristic functions of Reidemeister classes on $G$ are matrix coefficients of some finite representations (coming from $F$).
 Lemma \ref{lem:funczional} completes the proof. \end{proof}

+\begin{dfn} We will say under the supposition of Lemma \ref{lem:nonequivfactoriz} that $p$ \emph{separates} Reidemeister classes.
+Similarly, we will say that $p$ separates some classes if it maps them to disjoint subsets. \end{dfn}

 \begin{lem} Let $\f$ be an endomorphism of a group $G$ with $R(\f)<\infty$.
 Then $G$ has TBFT$_{ff}$ for $\f$ if and only if the right shifts of all Reidemeister classes form a finite number of subsets of $G$. \end{lem}